I have recently placed a "hold" on my business activities. I am not accepting new clients at this time.

 Healing Sounds Therapy

 The powerful and healing modality of sound has been a part of my treatment sessions for decades since music is an integral part of most bodywork sessions.
 Although I have been aware of the field of Sound Medicine for some time, I have not studied it intently until recently.
 Most certainly, drumming has helped to open the door to this new learning system for me since drumming has so many health benefits( see my Rhythmic Drumming section).
 In my treatment session now, I incorporate different healing beats and sounds into the session, and have drums, bells, gongs, rain sticks and Peruvian whistles for sound healing sessions.
 Clients are, at times, guided to use their own voice during the sessions.
 This modality is a way to bring the body in equilibrium both in all forms of bodywork, including aquatic sessions.

-I earned a B.A. in Psychology and MSW from Wayne State University in Detroit, Michigan and
+I am a Licensed Mental Health Therapist with the State of Colorado and earned a B.A. in Psychology and MSW (Masters in Social Work) from Wayne State University in Detroit, Michigan and

-Shirley Williams,ACSW, DCSW, LCSW, NCBTMB
+Shirley WIlliams, MSW, LCSW, NCBTMB